Cyber attacks are rampant

-Analysis of the anatomy of the data breach points to a glaring fact: there’s a direct relationship between the quality of an organization’s controls of their digital identities and the strength of its ability to successfully defend against breaches.
+Analysis of the anatomy of the data breach points to a glaring fact: there’s a direct relationship between the quality of an organisation’s controls of their digital identities and the strength of its ability to successfully defend against breaches.

 Steps 1, 3, and 4 of the Kill Chain can be identified based on patterns of identity behaviors (what identities are doing), and steps 2 and 3 rely on compromising identity accounts (what identities have access to).
-When compromised, this combination can launch a devastating attack on an organization’s data and resources.
+When compromised, this combination can launch a devastating attack on an organisation’s data and resources.

 User Behavior Analytics (UBA) refers to the evolution of security intelligence and event management (SIEM) platforms towards an identity-centric paradigm.
-Using pre-defined rules as well as AI and machine learning, a UBA solution understands normal behavior patterns for a user or groups of users and can then warn an organization when a user is behaving abnormally.
+Using pre-defined rules as well as AI and machine learning, a UBA solution understands normal behavior patterns for a user or groups of users and can then warn an organisation when a user is behaving abnormally.

 Identity Governance & Administration (IGA) platforms bind users to the various accounts that they can access.
-They are the foundation of a broader identity management process that ensures that accounts and privileges are properly managed in line with a given user’s roles and responsibilities within their organization.
+They are the foundation of a broader identity management process that ensures that accounts and privileges are properly managed in line with a given user’s roles and responsibilities within their organisation.

-UBA can form the foundation for an organization’s detective controls — those controls that are responsible for catching signs of bad activity.
+UBA can form the foundation for an organisation’s detective controls — those controls that are responsible for catching signs of bad activity.
 Conversely, IGA for the most part delivers corrective controls — the mechanisms by which bad activity can be stopped in its tracks.